On a diffuse interface model for incompressible viscoelastic two-phase flows: Matrix-Valued Equation with Stress Diffusion

-Combining all the convergences obtained above, one obtains the weak formulation \eqref{Eqs:weak-B-formulation}.
-The energy inequality \eqref{Eqs:weak-B-energyestimate} follows immediately from the uniform estimate \eqref{Eqs:apriori-B-reg-gronwall} using the lower semicontinuity of norms and Fatou's lemma.
+Combining all the convergence results from above, we obtain the weak formulation \eqref{eqs:weak-B-formulation}.
+The {inequality} \eqref{eqs:weak-B-energyestimate} follows immediately from the uniform estimates \eqref{eqs:uniform-B-Galerkin-limsup} and \eqref{eqs:apriori-B-reg-gronwall} using the weak-($*$) lower semicontinuity of norms and Fatou's lemma.
 This proves the existence.